Land and property

 How to purchase the freehold of your property

-Do you currently lease your residential property from Liverpool City Council on a 999 year lease?
-The council is offering you the opportunity to purchase the freehold interest in your property.
+Do you currently own your residential property from Liverpool City Council on a 999 year lease?
+If so, the council is offering you the opportunity to purchase the freehold interest in your property.

 Who can apply?